XHJAQ-FM

 XHJAQ-FM is a radio station on 107.1 FM in Jalpan de Serra, Querétaro, Mexico.
-The station is owned by Grupo Edikam and carries a grupera format known as La Ke Buena.
+The station is owned by Grupo Edikam and carries the Ke Buena grupera from Radiópolis.
 The transmitter is located atop Cerro la Colgada in Jalpan de Serra.

 History

 XHJAQ began as XEJAQ-AM 1040 (later 850), awarded to Rosenda Carmen Sandoval on June 6, 1982.
 It was initially known as Radio Felicidad, then Radio Joya.
 For a time, it carried the La Jefa/La Única grupera format from Grupo Siete.

 In December 2011, XEJAQ received approval to migrate to FM on 107.1 MHz.